 I never understood why my mother went to Mexico when Irma Serrano came to Back of the Yards to perform at the People’s Theater.
 She absolutely loved Irma Serrano.
 My mother had all her records.
 My mother saw all her movies.
 Yet, my mother went to Mexico the summer of 1970 when Irma Serrano came to People’s Theater.

 But my mother had a plan!
 While she was away in Mexico, I would go for my mother to see Irma Serrano in concert!
 I was only fourteen at the time, so I was a little nervous when my mother explained her plan to me.
-I would go see Irma Serrano in concert and then tell my mother all about the concert when she returned from Mexico.
+I would see Irma Serrano in concert and then tell my mother all about the concert when she returned from Mexico.
 My mother thought her idea was absolutely brilliant.
 I, on the other hand, had mixed feelings.
 Because of my mother, I, too, loved Irma Serrano as a singer and an actress.
 I just couldn’t let my friends know this dirty little secret about me.
-What if my friends saw me going to the People’s Theater to see Irma Serrano?
+What if my friends saw me going to the People’s Theater when I went to see Irma Serrano?
 What would I tell them?
 What if they wanted to tag along?
-That was my dilemma of the summer.
+That was my dilemma of the summer of 1970.

 My mother arranged everything.
 She bought another camera just for the concert because she always took her camera to take pictures in Mexico.
 I was to take pictures of Irma performing on stage.
 I was to take pictures of every outfit she wore.
 She changed a few times during her performance, so I made sure I took pictures of every outfit.
-I have to admit that this was kind of fun, especially since Irma seemed to welcome the additional attention of an adolescent male admirer.
+I must admit that this was fun, especially since Irma seemed to welcome the additional attention of an adolescent male admirer.
 My mother also wrote a letter to Irma that I was supposed to hand deliver to Irma Serrano personally.
 Those were my mother’s orders!
 My mother wanted me to go backstage after the performance to talk to Irma and take more pictures of her.

 “But how am I supposed to go backstage?”
 I asked my mother.
 “Just tell them that you’re delivering a letter to Irma Serrano from Carmen Rodriguez!
-They’ll let in then!”
+They’ll let you in then!”
 I was always painfully shy, but now I was truly afraid to follow through with my mother’s plan.
 She wanted me to meet someone who was really a successful star and really, really famous.
 I was scared to approach Irma after the show.
 But I was even more afraid of how my mother would punish me if I didn’t take pictures of Irma and deliver my mother’s letter backstage.

 Since I was at the Irma Serrano concert of my own free will, according to my mother (under duress, if you asked me), I attempted to enjoy myself as much as possible.
 The audience consisted of less than about a hundred people, but they were all really into Irma.
-Myself included.
+Even me!
 It was a really good concert!
 And since the audience was so small, it was also very intimate.

-After the concert, I was able to get backstage my mentioning my mother’s name.
+After the concert, I was able to get backstage by mentioning my mother’s name.
 I seriously doubted that would work, but I was amazed that I got to meet Irma Serrano in person.
 I told her that Carmen Rodriguez had written her a letter and I then handed her the letter.
 She smiled as she took the letter and said, “So you’re Carmen’s son?
 She told me about you.”
 I don’t know if Irma really knew my mother, but she knew how to treat fans appreciatively.
-I asked Irma if I could take more pictures of her and she consented.
+I asked Irma if I could take more pictures of her, and she consented.
 I was thrilled to be backstage with Irma Serrano all by myself!